Sadeesha99/Order-Production-And-Purchase-Management-System-CSR-Ads-and-Holdings/README.md

      spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL8Dialect
      ```

-   - Replace `yourusername` and `yourpassword` with your actual MySQL username and password.
+   - Replace `dbusername` and `dbpassword` with your actual MySQL username and password.

 3. **Test Database Connection**
    - Ensure that the application can connect to the database by running the application using Gradle: